Multiply-robust Estimator of Cumulative Incidence Function Difference for Right-Censored Competing Risks Data: Methodology

-Theoretically, our estimator possesses the property of multiple robustness, similar to the framework established by Han and Wang (2013)\cite{han2013estimation}.
-This property implies that the estimator is consistent and asymptotically unbiased for the true cause-specific CIF difference \eqref{cif_diff}, provided that any one of the $L$ PS models or $M$ OR models is correctly specified.
-In addition, they derived the asymptotic distribution of the multiply robust estimator and proved that multiply robust estimator attains the semiparametric efficiency bound if at least one $p^l(\boldsymbol{X}) \in \mathcal{P}$ and at least one $q^m(\boldsymbol{Z}) \in \mathcal{Q}$ are correctly specified, even without a priori knowledge of which two models are the correct ones.
+Theoretically, proposed estimator achieves multiple robustness through a specialized weight construction mechanism based on empirical likelihood.
+Rather than relying on estimated propensity scores or predicted responses from a single regression model, we treat the subject-specific weights as unknown parameters and estimate them by maximizing the empirical likelihood subject to a system of multiple calibration constraints.
+Crucially, these constraints compel the reweighted empirical distribution to simultaneously satisfy the moment conditions implied by all $S = L + M$ candidate models in $\mathcal{P}$ and $\mathcal{Q}$.
+By calibrating against the entire candidate set, the estimator successfully integrates information across all postulated models.
+Consequently, the estimator is guaranteed to remain consistent and asymptotically unbiased for the true cause-specific CIF difference (1), provided that any single model among the $L$ PS models or $M$ OR models is correctly specified.
+Furthermore, it has been shown that if at least one $p^l(X) \in \mathcal{P}$ and at least one $q^m(Z) \in \mathcal{Q}$ are correctly specified, the estimator attains the semiparametric efficiency bound, circumventing the need for a priori knowledge of which specific models are correct~\cite{han2013estimation}.